-By removing battery covers (F) access is gained to the battery compartments.
-To remove battery covers gently depress ribbed end and slide forward, Connect batteries firmly onto battery clips and replace battery covers.
+By removing battery cover (F1) access is gained to the battery compartment.
+To remove battery cover gently depress ribbed end and slide forward.
+Connect batteries firmly onto battery clips and replace battery cover.
+Battery compartment F2 can be used to house spare batteries.

-Battery life will be longer if headphones are used,
+The battery life will be longer if headphones are used.